GH0STH4CKER/CurrencyConvert/README.md

 Input From currency and To Currency and Value ,

-You get the Output
+You get the Output like following example :

-#Ecample Input:
+# Input:

-#Enter currency , Convert FROM : USD
+# Enter currency , Convert FROM : USD
-#Enter currency , Convert TO : LKR
+# Enter currency , Convert TO : LKR
-#Enter value to convert : 10
+# Enter value to convert : 10

-Output :
+# Output :

-#LKR : 1859.925588
+# LKR : 1859.925588